mallareddyganji/edureka-LMS/README.md

-"# edureka-LMS MapReduce, Hadoop Setup in Windows 7"
+"# Hadoop Setup in Windows 7 without cygwin"

+"# All programs based on edureka-LMS"